hoshikawa2/fn-apigw-auth-draft-cavage-http-signatures-08/README.md

 Here we can generate a Log in the **OCI Observability** and this step is optional.
 Please, provide de **OCID** for the Log.
 You need to create a **Custom Log** previously.

+>**Note:** If you don't know how to create a Custom Log in OCI Observability, please see [Use OCI API Gateway, Functions and Observability to Validate JSON Content and Monitor API Headers and Body](https://docs.oracle.com/en/learn/validate-json-content-apigw-fn/#objectives)

 ![img_6.png](images/img_6.png)

 And this is the final step and return with a valid authentication.